Skip to main content

 Do deployers earn fees?

 Yes.
-Deployers earn a configurable royalty (up to 50%) sized from matched volume on their token’s pool.
-This is drawn from accumulated surplus, not from trader output.
+Deployers earn a configurable royalty (up to 50%) drawn from accumulated surplus on their token’s pool.

 Security